 Agriculture provides employment.

 The agricultural business is still one of the most important sources of employment, and in many areas, it is thriving.
-There are numerous employment opportunities in this industry, including those as a farmer, harvester, farm equipment technician, scientist, etc. Agricultural jobs help to lower the high rates of unemployment in developing countries.
+There are numerous employment opportunities in this industry, including those as a farmer, harvester, farm equipment technician, scientist, etc. Additionally, a supply chain for machinery parts such as agriculture tires, mower replacement units, and gear shafts seems to be in place to ensure a continuous supply of spare parts.
+This well-established supply chain is generally used by many companies to sell their high-quality and reliable equipment.
+Agricultural jobs also help to lower the high rates of unemployment in developing countries.
 Evidence shows that focusing on agriculture is far more beneficial than investing in other sectors when it comes to poverty reduction.

 Agriculture is crucial to a country’s development.